dYdX - Project Breakdown | Revelo Intel

 The rationale behind this decision was that the cost of publishing the data on-chain, although higher in terms of gas fees, was manageable for dYdX at the time.
 They chose to absorb the gas costs and not pass them on to the users, ensuring a seamless trading experience without gas fees.

-The transition to Layer 2 meant that there would be less data available on the Layer 1 blockchain for users to see on a block explorer.
+The transition to a Layer 2 meant that there would be less data available on the Layer 1 blockchain for users to see on a block explorer.
 On Layer 1, users can see the balances of all users, including synthetic assets and funding indices.
 This data provides information about the total amount of money in the system when the last batch was accepted.
 However, the transactions themselves are not published on-chain to save gas and keep trading strategies private.

 To ensure the validity of off-chain data, the StarkEx protocol uses the Cairo program as its core.
 The Cairo program receives the sequence of transactions and adds the balances of the positions that were changed during the batch.
-This output is linked to proof, and if the transaction data cannot be shown on-chain, the proof will not be accepted.
+This output is linked to a proof, and if the transaction data cannot be shown on-chain, the proof will not be accepted.

 Unlike Layer 1 where validators typically select transactions based on the highest gas price, on Layer 2, such as dYdX, they have the responsibility of ordering transactions.
 This means they act as the “miner” for every block.
 However, there are protections in place to ensure that users can withdraw their funds and that transactions cannot be censored entirely.